farookphuket/far_vimrc/README.md

 >   so after you run `git clone https://github.com/farookphuket/far_vimrc.git`
 >   then cd into the folder "far_vimrc" or in your file browser program
+>   you have press "Ctrl+h" to see the "DOT file or Config file"
->   press F5 to refresh Linux will hide dot file by default
+>   press F5 to refresh Linux will hide dot file by default so without
+>   pressing "Ctrl+h" you won't be able to see the dot file